-In an effort to share successes and challenges in the teaching of teamwork within the college, we have organized informal but regularly scheduled meetings where faculty can discuss ways to improve student learning with respect to teamwork.
-Many faculty have developed tools and techniques related to the teaching of teamwork, but like our students, we tend not to share our ideas with one another or to ask others for help.
+This paper has presented one idea for improving the learning of teamwork skills.
+As we have discovered, many faculty members in the college have developed approaches for addressing various aspects of the problems associated with teaching teamwork.
+In an effort to share successes and challenges in the within the college, we have organized informal, but regularly scheduled meetings, where faculty can discuss ways to improve student learning with respect to teamwork.
+Many tools and techniques for teaching teamwork have been developed, but like our students, we tend not to share our ideas with one another or to ask others for help.
 These sessions have provided a way to improve collaboration among faculty.
-What a concept: using teamwork to teach teamwork.
-These meetings have be going on for only about a year but have already produced results in terms of raising the faculty conscientiousness regarding the importance of developing teamwork skills among our students and in transferring useful tools and techniques between faculty.
+We are improving teamwork among faculty in an effort to improve team collaboration among our students.
+These meetings have been going on for only about a year but have already produced results in terms of raising the faculty consciousness regarding the importance of developing teamwork skills among our students and in transferring useful tools and techniques among the faculty.

 Conclusions

-We have utilized the process and techniques described here in conducting student team projects in both undergraduate and post graduate classes.
-These techniques are particularly useful in running team projects in regular lecture discussion classes that attempts to reinforce the course material with teamwork based experiential learning.
-Our experience is that the process and methods described here result in greater level of students participation in teamwork projects while providing faculty with an insight into the team progress, and the degree collaboration among the team members.
-Using agile methods and encouraging self organizing teams permit faculty to assign fairly complex project tasks without getting overwhelmed by tasks associated with managing the teams.
+We have utilized the process and techniques described here in conducting student team projects in both undergraduate and graduate classes.
+These techniques are particularly useful in running team projects in regular lecture discussion classes that attempt to reinforce the course material with teamwork based experiential learning.
+Our experience is that the process and methods described here result in greater levels of student participation in teamwork projects while providing faculty with an insight into the team progress, and the degree collaboration among the team members.
+Using agile methods and encouraging self-organizing teams permit faculty to assign fairly complex project tasks without getting overwhelmed by tasks associated with managing the teams.

 References